pankajku/mezzanine-cms/README.md

 $ ./docker-mezz.sh list
 1f27feaf1a3b        pankajku/mezzanine   "/docker-entrypoint.s"   7 seconds ago       Up 7 seconds        5432/tcp, 0.0.0.0:80->8000/tcp   mezz-server
 ```
-The container runs Postgres RDBMS with data files on a container internal directory which would get wiped out when the container terminates.
-To use a directory on the host machine, set environment variable `PGDATA_DIR` to point to that directory (note: this doesn't work with Docker on MacOSX due to a known issue).
+The container runs Postgres RDBMS with data and other static files on container internal directories which would get wiped out when the container terminates.
+To use directories on the host machine, set environment variables `PGDATA_DIR` and `STATIC_DIR` to point to corresponding directories on the host machine (note: this doesn't work with Docker on MacOSX due to a known issue).

 ```
-$ mkdir /tmp/pgdata
+$ mkdir -p /tmp/mezzanine/pgdata /tmp/mezzanine/static
-$ ls -l /tmp/pgdata
-total 0
+$ export PGDATA_DIR=/tmp/mezzanine/pgdata
-$ export PGDATA_DIR=/tmp/pgdata
+$ export STATIC_DIR=/tmp/mezzanine/static
 $ ./docker-mezz.sh run
 c8112181ba68627023b2b7671af45bb13effb728890806f8382139c21f5e7faa
-$ ls -l /tmp/pgdata
+$ ls -l /tmp/mezzanine/pgdata
 ls: cannot open directory /tmp/pgdata: Permission denied
-$ sudo ls -l /tmp/pgdata
+$ sudo ls -l /tmp/mezzanine/pgdata
 total 56
 drwx------.
 6 systemd-bus-proxy ssh_keys    50 Jun 15 23:11 base
 drwx------.
 2 systemd-bus-proxy ssh_keys  4096 Jun 15 23:11 global
 ... snip ...
 ```

-The next step is to crerate the DB schema for mezzanine-cms.
+The next step is to create the DB schema for mezzanine-cms.
 You can choose default for most of the prompted inputs but the password.

 ```
 $ ./docker-mezz.sh createdb